WDP Part 4: Sequence Field Specification

 Rules:

-- No lowercase letters, hyphens, or other special characters
+- MUST NOT contain lowercase letters, hyphens, or other special characters

-_MISSING ❌ Must start with letter6.3 Relationship to Numeric
+_MISSING // must start with letter5.3 Relationship to Numeric

 Example: